 Aurora – Runaway

 Ok, to be honest, for the last 4-5 months I’ve been thinking about how I was going to describe Aurora for this list.
 I knew the moment I heard this song it was going to be my top pick for the year.
 The closest I could come is a melancholy version of Elizabeth Fraser from the Cocteau Twins 80’s and 90’s ethereal dreamscapes.
 But that still doesn’t do her justice.

 A truly unique 19 year old singer and performer from Norway, her passionate and animated delivery is absolutely spellbinding.
 An incredible joy to listen to, it’s even more magical watching her.
-Arms flailing, eyes always tilted either up the other sky or inward, extracting pure emotion from deep down, every note and gesture is complete honesty.
+Arms flailing, eyes always tilted either up towards the sky or down and inward, extracting pure emotion from deep down, every note and gesture is complete honesty.
 Completely captivating.

 Most of her lyrics are dark and dreamy, which prove a powerful counterpoint to her child-like demeanor and ghostly delivery.
 Runaway is probably my favorite, which she wrote when she was 12 (!) is pretty light on lyrics, but also check out Boxes, Running with the Wolves, and Murder Song.
 These show she’s got some skill with weaving dark themes while sounding almost new-agey.